10 Deep-Sea Creatures You Wouldn’t Believe ExistReading time: 7 minutes

 NORFANZ field trip 2003 / Via http://kerrynparkinson.weebly.com/ / By Kerryn Parkinson

-If you pop down to 1 km below sea level you will find this friendly gelatinous face lingering in the dark (Yes this is the same chap on our facebook page cover photo!).
+If you pop down to 1 km below sea level you will find this friendly gelatinous face lingering in the dark.
 Psychrolutes marcidus are a deep water fish that live off the coast of Australia.
 They live at depths of between 600 and 1200 meters where the pressure is up to 120 times greater than it is at the surface.
 In order to survive in these extreme conditions the blob fish has developed some unusual features.
 Most fish have something called a swim bladder – these are sacs of air in their body that help fish to move around and stay buoyant.
 Deep sea fish like the blob fish don’t have swim bladders as, under the extreme pressure in the deep, the gass-filled cavities would collapse.
 To combat the stresses of the deep sea waters you must fight fire with fire and use water as your structural support.
 Thus the blob fish have jelly-like flesh and reduced skeletal structure.

 The gelatinous blob (as seen in the picture above) is a result of a substantial pressure change when the blobfish is brought up from the deep.
 The blob fish’s weak muscles and lack of skeletal structure means it cannot maintain its form without extreme external pressure.
 As a result of these ‘unusual looks’ a public vote in September 2013 run by the Ugly Animal Preservation Society found the blob fish to be the world’s ugliest animal.
 Poor little guy.